KerorinNorthFox/osu-framework-wiki-ja/Bindable-Flow.md

 }
 ```

-A few subclasses, such as `BindableDouble`, extend the default functionality of `Bindable<T>` with functions such as range-limiting for numeric values.
+A few subclasses, such as `BindableDouble`, extend `Bindable<T>` to provide additional functionality such as range-limiting of numeric values.
 These are available under the `osu.Framework.Configuration` namespace.

 Chaining `Bindable<T>`s together
 ===========================